Learn how to get a FREE report, on how to earn and live through good value, below.

 This huge, old manor house, built over a century,beginning in the 1700s… had wonderful views and our next door neighbor was Princess Anne at Gatcomb Park.
 Buying it was a pretty big step for a middle class American from Rockwood Oregon, but I was able to do so due to my anchor of value.

-Last year as part of our 5oth year anniversary I was interviewed on an investment webinar and the moderator asked me this question:
+In 2019 as part of my 50th year anniversary of writing, I was interviewed on an investment webinar and the moderator asked me this question:

 There are a lot of real estate investors who have been successful buying, selling and holding real estate in their own backyards.
 A few have been successful investing in 2-3 markets in the USA.

 But it is rare to find a successful real estate investor who has been investing in real estate all over the world.

 And even more rare to find a real estate investor who has been successfully investing all over the world for FIFTY (50) years!

 My secret to freedom has been to use an anchor of value that I developed to invest in American residential real estate.
 Though I created this anchor in the 1960s it has helped me invest in real estate, stocks, bonds and business around the world to this day.

 The philosophy behind this strategy and tactics can be used to create your own anchor for investing in shares, bonds, currencies or commodities as well as real estate.

 Let’s look at value first.
 The anchor helps me understand that I am investing for profit, not to be right.